rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ## Running

 The last step is to execute the express server.
+Input the command below into the terminal.

 ```shell
 node server.js